protoloft/klipper_z_calibration/README.md

 The `switch_offset` is the already mentioned offset from the switch body (which is the probed position) to the actual trigger point.
 The value can be taken from the datasheet of the Omron switch (D2F-5: 0.5mm and SSG-5H: 0.7mm).
-It is good to start with a little less depending on the squishiness you prefer for the first layer.
+It is good to start with a little less depending on the squishiness you prefer for the first layer (for me, it's -0.25).
 This value is a really fixed one!

 For the move up commands after probing, the `z_offset` parameter of the `[probe]` section is used and also doubled for clearance safety.
 Further on, from the z configuration, the